aosabook/500lines/pedometer/chapter.md

 * `low_5_hz` is used to low-pass filter signals at or below 5 Hz
 * `high_1_hz` is used to high-pass filter signals above 1 Hz

-Each class method called `chebyshev_filter`, which implements the Chebyshev filter and returns the result.
+Each class method calls `chebyshev_filter`, which implements the Chebyshev filter and returns the result.
 If we wish to add more filters in the future, we only need to change this one class.

 One important thing to note is that all "magic" numbers are defined at the top.
 This makes our class easier to read and understand.
 The formula in `chebyshev_filter` is much more obvious using the `coefficients` parameter than it would have been with numerical values directly inserted.